pvcraven/opensource_article/opensource_article.md

 library, rather than something like more modern like OpenGL.

-I wanted a library that was easier to use, more powerful, and used some of the new features of Python 3.
+I wanted a library that was easier to use, more powerful, and used some of the new features of Python 3 like decorators and type-hinting.
 Arcade is it.

 Installation
 ---